boyesm/Bertha2/README.md

 # Bertha2

 Bertha2 is a hardware device that uses linear actuators to play the piano.
 It's essentially an external player piano.
-We're able to do this using a microcontroller, 50 linear solenoids, solenoid control boards (essentially 2 transistors) and a 500W power supply.
+We're able to do this using a microcontroller, 50 linear solenoids, solenoid control boards and a 500W power supply.
 Here's a video that shows the device in action:

 [![Bertha2 plays "The Entertainer"](http://img.youtube.com/vi/F5GEH_fH9CI/0.jpg)](https://www.youtube.com/shorts/F5GEH_fH9CI)